tailored-apps/GoodREST.IO/docs/QuickStart/index.md

     }
 }
 ```
+### Register dependencies and add GoodREST middleware to your asp.net core app

-6. Register all required call's under `Startup.cs` so your file should look similar to
+Register all required call's under `Startup.cs` so your file should look similar to
 ```
 using System;
 using System.Collections.Generic;